-- Simple Network Management Protocol (SNMP).
-Use to monitor and/or manage the Zyxel Device by an SNMP manager. - Secure Shell (SSH), Telnet.
+- Web Configurator.
+This is recommended for management of the Zyxel Device using a (supported) web browser. - Secure Shell (SSH), Telnet.
 Use for troubleshooting the Zyxel Device by qualified personnel. - Zyxel One app.
 Download the Zyxel One app from Google Play or Apple Store to manage the Zyxel Device using a smartphone or tablet.
 To view Zyxel One app tutorials, please go to https://service-provider.zyxel.com/app-help/ZyxelOne/FLA/LAN